-Because our democracy is in crisis
+Because our Democracy is in Crisis

 Our government is dysfunctional because it’s so polarized.
 It’s so polarized because so few people vote when it counts.

-“For many politicians, policy decisions are based on what impacts their next election – and little else.
-In a world where average turnout in primaries is less than 20%, no one should be surprised that most legislators and executives are hostages of either the far left or far right.
+For many politicians, policy decisions are based on what impacts their next election – and little else.
+In a world where the average turnout in primaries is less than 20%, no one should be surprised that most legislators and policymakers are hostages of either the far left or far right.

 When voting is hard, only the most engaged vote – which means our elections are dominated by activists on either side.

-For example, imagine you’re a Republican Congressman from Florida.
+Imagine you’re a Republican Congressman from Florida.
 Privately, you know an assault weapons ban makes sense.
 But turnout in your primary is 12%.
 And half of those voters are NRA members.
 Because of gerrymandering, the primary effectively is the general election.
 You may want to vote for an assault weapons ban but you won’t, because it’d cost you the next election.

 Think about what we do on our phones every day.
 Talk to loved ones.
 Conduct business.
 Buy toothpaste.
 Transfer money.
-Shouldn’t we be able to use that same technology to participate in our own democracy?
+Shouldn’t we be able to use that same technology to vote?
+Since 2018, mobile voting has been used in hundreds of jurisdictions across ten states.
 If we want people to vote, we have to make it secure and we have to make it easy.
-Blockchain voting over smartphones achieves both.
+We have the technology to achieve both with mobile voting.